 How much of your code is covered by automated tests?
 Chances are, the percentage is not as high as you would like it to be.
-In my time as a software developer, I have worked in code-bases with a high coverage as well as in ones with barely any tests at all.
+I have worked in code-bases with a high coverage as well as in ones with barely any tests at all.
 I vastly prefer the former as a good automated test suite speeds up development and makes it much easier to determine whether the current state of the code is ready for production.
-The advantages of automated testing are well-known in the industry, but the practice has never reached the ubiquity one might expect given its advantages.
+The advantages of automated testing are well-known in the industry, but the practice has not yet reached the ubiquity one might expect given its advantages.
 In fact, from my experience, teams with a high number of automated tests are the exception rather than the norm.
 This problem is caused by the lack of three things:

 Lack of Knowledge

 It is hard to do something properly if you don’t know how.
-Many developers only have a superficial understanding of automated tests.
-They may have visited a training a few years ago, but lack the necessary practical experience.
-Or they may have to deal with an outdated and badly kept code-base which makes testing quite difficult.
-Adding tests to legacy code is quite difficult and requires specific knowledge.
+Many developers only have a limited understanding of automated tests.
+They may have some superficial training, but lack the necessary practical experience.
+Or they may have to deal with an outdated and badly kept code-base which makes testing difficult.
+Adding tests to legacy code is challenging and requires specific knowledge.
 Without it, the task may be daunting and this in turn will prevent developers from even attempting it.
 Fortunately, there is a least one good book about how to add tests to legacy code, so the situation is not hopeless.

 Lack of Time

-The most common lack: Time is always an issue in software development.
+Time is always an issue in software development.
 No matter how careful the planning is, how agile the processes are and how good the code quality is, there always seems to be too little time to do things perfectly.
-Writing automated tests takes time at first and pays back in the mid-term.
-However, the developers need to be able to make the initial investment.
-If you currently have little to no automated tests, you might need to reserve some time to get the ball rolling.
+Writing automated tests only pays back in the mid-term after some initial investment.
+Hence, there is a strong temptation to just skip it completely when time is pressing.

 Lack of Interest